aliciachenw/11785-project/README.md

 Dependency
 --
-The system and pre-trained models are developed based on [Detectron2](https://github.com/facebookresearch/detectron2), which is an actively maintained open-source R-CNN system with lots of pre-trained models.
-It has a flexible training and evaluation configuration, giving users the flexibility to customize their own training loops and evaluators.
+The system and pre-trained models are developed based on torchvision.

-The scripts all include how to download the Detectron2.

-Baseline models
+Main scripts:
 --
-1. project-fine-tuning-mask-rcnn.ipynb:
-  This is a fine-tuning script for Mask RCNN.

-2. project-fine-tuning-faster-rcnn:
-  This is a fine-tuning script for Mask RCNN.

-More descriptions of how to run are in the scripts.
+main_self_training.ipynb

+Helper functions:
+--
+dataloader.py: functions to deal with the dataset, include train/val splitting, dataset, pseudo labeling, visualization tools

+train_teacher.py: train a teacher model

+self_training.py: using true labels and pseudo labels to train the model

 Dataset and preparing
 --